craigargh/cfg-python/plan.md

   - Write explanations for files
   - Write exercises

-- Session 1: Student guide (including setup)
-- Session 1: Review homework
-- Review all session one resources
-- Preparation for Wednesday
+- Add solutions for all exercises to slides
+- Test exercises/solutions work

 - Session 2: student guide
 - Session 3: student guide
 - Session 4: student guide
 - Session 5: student guide
-- Test exercises/solutions work
-- Add solutions for all exercises to slides

 - Add links to more in-depth resources for each session to student guides

 - Session 2: homework